Aphorica/vuetify-icon-stack/README.md

 ## Usage

-The module is impemented as a simple container with a single slot for your icons.
+The module is implemented as a simple container with a single slot for your icons.
 Icons must be tagged with a `data-state` attribute specifying the state for that icon.
 State can be anything.